eagerbeaver04/Sorting-finite-Turing-Tape/README.md

 - **Memory Limitation**: Restricts the amount of data loaded from the tape into memory based on the specified `M` bytes.
 - **Unit Testing**: Comprehensive tests using the GoogleTest framework to validate functionality across different scenarios, including edge cases.

+## Optimization Philosophy
+A fundamental design choice of this application is the avoidance of using a single tape for both input and output.
+This stems from physical considerations inspired by real-world tape drives, where the read/write head operates along a single tape.
+Attempting to simultaneously handle multiple operations on a single tape would be impractical and inefficient in such a system.

+Additionally, the application adheres to the principle of tape integrity.
+Instead of destroying intermediate tapes during sorting, the program rewrites over them to preserve their continuity.
+This approach not only aligns with the realistic constraints of physical tape systems but also ensures robustness in handling errors or interruptions during the sorting process.
+By embracing these physical analogies, the application achieves a balance between simplicity, efficiency, and realism.

 ## Getting Started

 ### Prerequisites